-The Group has made an accounting policy election, by class of underlying asset, not to recognise lease assets and lease liabilities for leases with a lease term of 12 months or less (i.e., short-term leases).
+The Group has made an accounting policy election, by class of underlying asset, not to recognise lease assets and lease liabilities for either leases with a lease term of less than 12 months (i.e., short-term leases); or relating to low value assets.
+The Group recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term.